 - Check your plants for signs of pests and diseases

-- Help out with other things while you’re gone such as a quick check of your place and emptying the mailbox
+- Help out with other things while you’re gone, such as emptying the mailbox

-Good to Know: When a plant is constantly overwatered, its root system sits in water which hinders the roots from taking up oxygen and nutrients.
+Good to Know: When a plant is constantly overwatered, its root system sits in water which hinders it from taking up oxygen and nutrients.
 This will cause the roots and hence the plant to die.
-The best way to avoid this is to create appropriate drainage in the pot.
+Avoid this by creating drainage in the pot.
 In this post linked here, I explain all about how to create good drainage.
 Check it out!

-Another advantage of a plant nanny is that you don’t have to move or rearrange your plants at home to be connected to a self-watering system nor do you have to install and DIY anything before your vacation.
+Another advantage of a plant nanny is that you don’t have to move or rearrange your plants at home to be connected to a self-watering system – there’s no installation effort needed.

 - Group plants of similar types or with similar requirements in the same spot